United States Army Europe and Africa: V Corps reactivated and the Russian invasion of Ukraine

 On 11 February 2020, the United States Department of the Army announced the reactivation of V Corps Headquarters.
 The HQ was to have approximately 635 soldiers, with approximately 200 who would support an operational command post in Europe.
 Army Chief of Staff James C. McConville announced that V Corps forward headquarters would be established in Poland after 1 October 2020.
 200 of the expected 630 headquarters staff members would be stationed in Poznań on a rotational basis.

 On 7 March 2022 the V Corps main headquarters element deployed to Germany, joining the forward element already in Europe, to "provide additional command and control of U.S. Army forces in Europe."
 The headquarters is also tasked to "provide a more robust presence in Europe and enable the Corps to synchronize current contingency operations, support the ongoing mission to reinforce NATO’s eastern flank and coordinate multinational exercises across the continent."
 This deployment is in response to the Russian invasion of Ukraine.

+In 2026, the United States announced plans to withdraw about 5,000 troops from Germany over six to twelve months as part of a review of its military presence in Europe.
+The Pentagon said the decision followed a review of U.S. force posture in Europe and conditions on the ground.
+The announcement came after remarks by German Chancellor Friedrich Merz criticizing U.S. strategy in the war with Iran, and drew comments from President Donald Trump and other U.S. officials.
+The decision drew concern from several U.S. lawmakers and European officials about the future of American security commitments in the region.
+Trump also raised the possibility of moving some U.S. forces in Germany to Poland.